rarebreed/protean-service/retro/docs/combat.md

 Combat is greatly affected by the psychological state of the fighters.
 The fighter's mind and will to fight will often be defeated before the body.

+In order to model the psychological state of combat for a character we have the following ratings:

+- Fight: how willing you are to do harm
+- Preservation: how needful you are to stay alive
+- Rage:
+- Fear

 ### Motivation

 Fighters who have nothing to lose or are in a vengeful mood will be less affected by morale than fighters who don't know